segdeha/blog/posts/dont-look-back.md

 ========

 What was it Groucho Marx said?
-"I don’t care to belong to a club that accepts people like me as members."
+“I don’t care to belong to a club that accepts people like me as members.”
 Well, that’s, like, the exact opposite of how I feel having been accepted into [Method Arts](http://www.methodarts.com/site/about/)!
 Yep, that’s yours truly there on the About page.
 I am so freakin’ flattered to be keeping company with some great web professionals.
 For those unfamiliar with it, Method Arts is a consortium of free agents who come together occasionally to create great websites.
 [Mark](http://markbixby.com/), [Brian](http://begoodnotbad.com/), and [Vincent](http://vincentthome.com/) all know their stuff cold.
 I foresee some hardcore synergies in this band of brothers.

 Even before this happy affirmation, the stars seemed to be coming into alignment in support of my freelance life.
 It’s funny because a few weeks ago, I was seriously fretting about whether to take the leap.